sebastiano-barrera/blog/content/posts/20240505-mcjs-update.md

 - It distinguishes between **statements**, **expressions**, and **declarations**.

-    - New valid variable names can only be introduced by declarations.
+    - New variable names can only be introduced explicitly by declarations.

     - Expressions are "inert": they represent the _syntax_ of an expression but do not imply its evaluation.